Yongoro/searchInRdfGraph/README.md

     • enter key words to make your research
     • click on the refresh button to create the result graph on a new tab

-Enjoy making searching on RDF graphs
+Enjoy searching on RDF graphs